 Maravai LifeSciences looks to raise $1.35 bln in IPO

-Nov 13 (Reuters) - Maravai LifeSciences Holdings said on Friday it was looking to raise up to $1.35 billion in its U.S. initial public offering (IPO).
+Nov 13 (Reuters) - Maravai LifeSciences Holdings said on Friday it is looking to raise up to $1.35 billion in its initial public offering (IPO).

-The biomedical company said it plans to sell 50 million shares priced between $24 and $27 apiece.
+The biomedical company said it plans to sell 50 million shares priced between $24 and $27 apiece and will list them on the Nasdaq under the symbol "MRVI".

+Maravai focuses on mRNA research and provides products to enable the development of vaccines, including for some of the COVID-19 vaccines, according to its regulatory filing.

+However, the company added that there is no assurance that these vaccine programs will continue to use its products through commercialization.

+Maravai reported a net income of $63.34 million for the nine months ended Sept.
+30, compared to $249 million a year earlier.

+Morgan Stanley, Jefferies and Goldman Sachs are the lead underwriters for the IPO.

-(Reporting by Noor Zainab Hussain in Bengaluru; Editing by Amy Caren Daniel)
+(Reporting by Noor Zainab Hussain and Ankur Banerjee in Bengaluru; Editing by Amy Caren Daniel)

 ((noor.hussain@thomsonreuters.com; Within U.S. +1 646 223 8780; Outside U.S. +91 80 6182 2663 or +91 80 3796 2663 ;))